0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 - Owner issues Alice a `MINT_PERMIT`

-Alice & Owner are the only users able to mint is this scenario.
+Alice & Owner are the only users able to mint in this scenario.

 ##### Sudo permits